ejgroene/asp-selftest/README.md

       ^^^^^^^^^^^^^^^^^^^^^^^^ unsafe variables in:  node(B):-[#inc_base];edge(#Anon0,A).
 ```

-## More on `cannot`
+## Understanding `cannot` Predicates

-The use of `cannot` instead of a positive `assert` might seem counter intuitive, but it is not.
-It would require you to learn a non-trivial arsenal of idioms in order to avoid asserts to be optimized away.
-Instead we use constraints[^guide].

-[^guide]: Potassco User Guide $3.1.2
+The framework uses `cannot` predicates rather than positive assertions for technical reasons related to ASP's optimization behavior.
+Traditional positive assertions can be optimized away by the solver, requiring complex idioms to prevent this.
+The `cannot` approach leverages ASP's constraint mechanism[^guide] for more reliable testing.

+### Technical Background
-Constraints have no head and must alway be false.
-If yet it becomes true, the ASP runtime considers the model invalid.

-I can be helpful to read a constraint as: *it cannot be the case that...*.
-Hence the name `cannot`.
+In ASP, constraints are headless rules that must always evaluate to false.
+When a constraint becomes true, the runtime considers the model invalid.
+The natural reading of a constraint is: *"it cannot be the case that..."*

-We use `cannot` as the head for a constraint.
-Now when it becomes true, the runtime will ignore it, and it will just end up in the model.

-This can be seen when running the example above without `--run-asp-tests`:
+By using `cannot` as a predicate head rather than a constraint, the framework allows these predicates to appear in models when they become true.
+The test runner then inspects the model and raises errors for any `cannot` predicates present.

+**Example without test execution:**

 ```shell
 $ clingo+ logic.lp